Italian Greyhound Shedding

 Italian Greyhounds have a minimal shedding level.
 One of the advantages of the Italian Greyhound is minimal shedding, making them a better choice for people who prefer a cleaner home.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+The Italian Greyhound typically weighs 7-14 lbs and lives 14-15 yrs; the breed has its own set of quirks, and outcomes track closely to how well the owner understands them.
 The Italian Greyhound's minimal shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Breed-Specific Health Profile: Research identifies dental disease, leg fractures, epilepsy as conditions with higher prevalence in Italian Greyhounds.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Italian Greyhound's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Italian Greyhound.

 Seasonal Changes